 Dr. Davis joined CHCB, Inc. in 2016 as General Internal Medicine/Preventive Medicine Physician and has also served as lead physician at the CHCB, Inc. Cheektowaga office located at 934 Cleveland Dr., Buffalo, NY.

-In 2020, Dr. Davis was promoted to Medical Director responsible for the oversight, administration, planning and development of the clinical services provided by the Community Health Center of Buffalo, Inc., in addition to supervision of the Clinical Staff and development and implementation of high-quality care through updated and approved policies and procedures based on national standards and recommendations, and New York State and Federal regulations and guidelines.
+In 2020, Dr. Davis was promoted to Medical Director responsible for the oversight, administration, planning and development of the clinical services provided by The Community Health Center of Buffalo, Inc, Inc., in addition to supervision of the Clinical Staff and development and implementation of high-quality care through updated and approved policies and procedures based on national standards and recommendations, and New York State and Federal regulations and guidelines.

 Before joining CHCB, Inc., Dr. Davis served from 2016 to 2020 as Assistant Medical Director with Millennium Collaborative Care, a Performing Provider System in the New York State Delivery Service Reform Incentive Payment Program designed to reform the delivery of healthcare to the Medicaid and underserved population.